MileHacker Logo

 • Local Buses: A web of local buses connects the main towns and some of the larger villages in Wuyuan.

-• Taxis & Car Hire: For flexibility, hiring hiring a car and driver or taking taxis between villages is recommended.
+• Taxis & Car Hire: For flexibility, hiring a private car with a driver or taking taxis between villages is recommended.

-• Cycling: Renting a bicycle offers a charming way to explore the countryside and nearby villages at your own pace.
+• Cycling: Renting a bicycle offers a charming means of exploring the countryside and nearby villages at your own pace.

-• Walking: Many villages are pedestrian-friendly, and walking between closely located villages provides scenic views.
+• Walking: Many villages are pedestrian-friendly-friendly, and walking between closely located villages provides scenic views.

 Essential Sightseeing Tips